Teddy Leifer: Career

 Leifer’s career began in 2006 with We Are Together, a documentary about the orphanage, Agape, in South Africa, which won the Special Jury Prize and Audience Award at Tribeca Film Festival.

 He then produced Rough Aunties, his first collaboration with director Kim Longinotto, which won the Grand Jury Prize in the 'World Cinema — Documentary' category at the 2009 Sundance Film Festival.
 In 2013, as part of a publicly-voted list produced by the Hospital Club, The Guardian Culture Professionals Network listed Leifer in the "100 most innovative and influential people in British creative and media industries".
-At the 84th awards ceremony, All That Breathes won a Peabody Award for "its graceful portrait of empathy and interconnectivity between nature and man."
+He was nominated for Outstanding Producer of Documentary Theatrical Motion Pictures by the Producers Guild of America in 2023.

+Other credits include The Invisible War (Oscar nominee, Emmy winner, Peabody winner) and The Interrupters (Emmy winner).

 He later produced Longinotto’s Dreamcatcher in 2015, which went on to win Sundance’s World Cinema Directing Award.

 Leifer was the executive producer of Academy Award-winning documentary Icarus in 2017, and Mayor in 2020, which won an Emmy.
 He also produced Dror Moreh’s The Human Factor, about the United States’ 30-year effort to bring peace to the Middle East.